timh1975/SoftwareEngineeringPortfolio/week12.md

 ## Git and GitHub ##

 This project has provided me with ample opportunity to development my git and GitHub skills.
 The main area of development was around indentifying and correcting merge conflicts.
 Whilst I am confident in dealing with these issues, the large amount of merge conflicts demonstrated that Git and GitHub was not used effiency.
 Frequent changes of the same files appears to be the main cause of this.

 I had several issues for myself.
 I did not apply commits frequenly enough.
 This means that I would not be able to revert small changes if there was an issue with my code.
 Due to code issues, I was frequently not able to merge the remote development branch to my local repo.
+I had to correct code issues in files directly in GitHub before I can pull the remote development branch.
 I deleted my local repo often and re-cloned from the remote.
 This caused issues where I had no saved local commits if I needed to revert code.
 Where there was an issue with pulling from the remote development branch, I had to go into GitHub and edit files correctly to fix errors.

 One of the frequent issues I came across in conflict merges where that nugent packages were added during development and that versions where changed.
-Whilst, I recognise that this was due to team members adding in required packages whilst learning during the project, I recognise that having adding extra packages could cause issues with incompatability issues with other colleages.
+Whilst, I recognise that this was due to team members adding in required packages whilst learning during the project, I recognise that having adding extra packages could cause issues with incompatability issues with other colleage's code base.

 The project also allowed for the development of my markdown file skills and how to convert this to PDF.

 In reflection, the following improvments would need to be applied.

 1. Commit changes frequently
-2. There workflow needs to be more robust to deal with code issues with the development branch.
+2. The workflow needs to be more robust to deal with code issues with the development branch.
 It is appearant that poorly tested code had been merged into the development branch.
 It would be proposed that team members should merged the remote development branch onto their local copy.
-Once merged, test their code and fix.
-Only fully working code should then have a code review before merging.
+Once merged, test their code and fix any issues.
+Pull requests must only take place once it is confirmed that the new feature works with what is in the remote.
 3. Everyone should stick to using the same packages/libararies and versions.

 ## Coding skills and qaulity ##

 My limitation was working with only one issue.
 The issue needed to Equipment.
 This required the development of three database tables, three models, three views and one database class.
-I followed the example of the ToDoList database in terms of it's architecture.
+I followed the example of the ToDoList database in terms of it's architecture what is a view, model, and database classes.
 I would have improved this by adopting the Model, ViewModel, Database level architecture.
 This would ensure that the model cannot directly access the database, rather it would need to use the ViewModel.
 This has the advantage of adding a layer of abstraction and that the data class model could be modified without the need of making changes to the view mode.
 A designer could create the view without the need to understand how the database layer works and not need to make amendments what the database class is modified.

 This project has introduced me to the MAUI framework and the concept of async programming.
 I learn how to address the issue of adding a Foreign Key in SQLite and sharing this with colleagues.
-I made my first feature branch avaialbe to other team members so that they had a starting point.
+I made my first feature branch avaiable to other team members so that they had a starting point.

 I took on positive critism from my own code review in week 9 and amended these recommendations in week 10 and created a new pull requests for the amendments.
 These comments were on lack of comments and unclear variable names.